 - Vacuum thoroughly.
 You may have to do 1-2 passes to get everything.

 *You could also use a cheese shaker or salt shaker with large holes for this.
-I just use mason jars for everything so that was the easiest for me to grab.
+I just use mason jars for my baking soda carpet cleaners so that was the easiest for me to grab.

 That’s it!
 You now have a fresh smelling carpet that will leave you feeling good for a long time.